Documentation

 Dependencies, impact analysis, hotspots, coverage

-/dig-deps /dig-impact /dig-hotspots /dig-coverage /dig-gaps
+/dig-deps /dig-impact /dig-hotspots /dig-gaps

 5. Analytics & Insights